SirKero/Guided-ReSTIR-FG-Plus/README.md

 Testing with other scenes is possible, however, you may encounter unintended behaviour.
 The following points should be noted when loading other scenes:
 - A scene can be loaded in Mogwai with `File->Load Scene`.
 - Guided ReSTIR FG+ supports emissive materials and analytic point/spot lights.
 Photons are not distributed from environment maps or directional lights.
-- The scene currently need to have more than 1 light, this will be fixed in soon.
+- The scene currently requires more than one light source.
+This may be addressed in a future update.

 Falcor supports a variety of scene types:
 - Falcor's `.pyscene` format ([more details](docs/usage/scene-formats.md))